 Audiologists and Hearing Instrument Specialists

 Hearing loss is a medical condition, and we believe that collaboration between a physician and a hearing instrument specialist promotes a proper diagnosis and effect treatment plan.
-We are accepting applications for a part-time audiologist who is comfortable testing children and adults and interested in helping build our hearing aid practice.
+The audiologist must be comfortable testing children and adults and interested in helping build our hearing aid practice.

 Billers and coders require at least 2 years’ experience with electronic claims submission and follow-up.
 The applicant should have familiarity with CPT coding and ICD 10, and should be able to transcribe numeric data with precision.
 Typing should exceed 40 words per minute with sufficient grammar and spelling to write effective letters of appeal.